Chapter 1:

 “3, 2, 1, and…”, she counted down, and clicked the button.

 But this half a second was sure to take a while.
 A long while.
 Too long.
-No, no, I’m quite sure it’s been longer than that at this point.
-Yet, everything is still pitch-black.
+No, no, I was quite sure it had been longer than that by then.
+Yet, everything was still pitch-black.

 I also stopped hearing the sea, the cars, the people… And Rio.